CorneliusKluge/DankiDemAnki/README.md

 # DankiDemAnki
-Collaborative German Anki decks for Media IT studies The Anki-addon [CrowdAnki](https://github.com/Stvad/CrowdAnki) is used for the distribution via GitHub.
+Collaborative German Anki decks for Media IT studies <br>
+The Anki-addon [CrowdAnki](https://github.com/Stvad/CrowdAnki) is used for the distribution via GitHub.

 ## Before you start